vinaykumar-kayyur/sonic-buildimage/platform/broadcom/sonic-platform-modules-accton/README.md

-platform drivers for AS7712_32X for the SONiC project
+platform drivers for Accton as7712-32x for the SONiC project